 Barter Books.
 A huge second hand bookshop in the old train station in Alnwick.
 It is on the right on the way out of Alnwick towards the A1.
-The Café does good lunches.
+The Café does good breakfasts.

 Alnwick Castle.
 (Seasonal opening applies see website for more details) Medieval Castle, one of the sets for Harry Potter.
 The best view is gained from the pastures.
 Go down Narrowgate and past the West Entrance to the Castle, down the hill to the river and walk along the riverbank.
 You can continue on and make a circular walk.
 See OS maps.
 Beware, it is closed over the winter when the family are in residence.